 How can we approach the complex topic of peri-urban space?
 And can we use this consideration to develop methods that are equally relevant to design and planning processes in these areas?
-The following contribution sets out to clarify the concepts involved in the topic of dispersive urban growth and urban sprawl.
+The following contribution sets out to clarify the concepts involved in the topic of broadacre cities and urban sprawl.

 Compact city – Suburbanisation – Frayed edges

-As a result of industrialisation, migration from rural areas, technological and political change, many large cities in Europe changed in form and, above all, grew in size in the late 19th and early 20th century.
+As a result of industrialisation, rural exodus and due to migration, technological and political change, many large cities in Europe changed in form and, above all, grew in size in the late 19th and early 20th century.
 Suburbs with their own centres were absorbed by the main body of the city, major industrial and commercial enterprises and municipal infrastructures set up on the edges of cities, in some cases only to move away again.
-Brownfield areas were left behind that were later replaced by new functions and uses in another subsequent phase of urban renewal.
-More wealthy sections of the population moved to the city centre or more well-situated leafy districts.
+Brownfield areas remained that were later replaced by new functions and uses in another subsequent phase of urban renewal.
+The wealthier classes moved to the city centre or more well-situated leafy districts.
 The middle class increasingly came to settle on the outskirts, moving to large residential estates in designated urban expansion areas or migrating to more outlying localities that grew into “commuter belts”.
-Meanwhile, these zones have attracted new uses and functions, spreading further still.
+Meanwhile, these suburban zones have attracted new uses and functions beyond mere hosing and continue to grow.

 How can we approach the complex topic of peri-urban space?

 Since the 1990s, more and more large out-of-town commercial zones have been growing up in mid-sized European cities too, with electronics or specialist store centres appealing to a primarily car-driving section of the population knitting together with constantly expanding detached house areas to form metropolitan urban regions, cannibalising previously rural areas.